 A consistently poor report from the Safety Delegate or Observer would be expected to result in changes to the event or, potentially, to a permit not being approved for that event the following year.

 The Safety Delegate and/or Observers report should be read in conjunction with the Chief Medical Officer report, the Stewards report and any report gathered from competitors.

-For FIA events, these reports are to be compiled and sent to the FIA Safety and Rally departments for review.
+the FIA Safety and Rally departments for review.